119 E Oklahoma Ave

 Finding ourselves on Milwaukee’s South Side, we decided, based on a Yelp review I had seen, to try Taqueria Azteca at about 4:30 this afternoon — a rainy, windy Sunday.
 I was looking forward to some spicy, satisfying food and a little culinary creativity.

-The building was bigger than I expected, with patio seating on a deck along the west side of the building, and three rooms inside.
+The building was bigger than I expected, with patio seating on a deck along its west side, and three rooms inside.
 The odd dining hour found the place dead empty.
 A few more customers started arriving after 5, but the restaurant was only serving until 6.

 While a dining room father back was done in dark panelling, ours was brighter and definitely suggested Mexico, with walls painted in several strong hues and ornamented by suns and strawberries.
 The small tables bore a variety of colorful plastic tablecloths.
 The carpeting was dark, and the specials were listed on large green chalkboards hung high.
 It’s a cozy atmosphere, and a little dim, with the type of eclectic character that befits everything from jeans to suits and ties.
 Mild salsa music played continuously, at a level loud enough to enjoy, but not so loud as to interfere with conversation.